List of GCC countries

 - GCC is the acronym for Gulf Cooperation Council (or Gulf Co-operation Council).
 Full name is Cooperation Council for the Arab States of the Gulf (CCASG).
 Also referred to as the Arab Gulf Cooperation Council (AGCC).

-- Secretary General of the GCC is Dr Abdullatif Bin Rashid Al Zayani (last checked 26 Jul 2013).
+- Secretary General of the GCC is Dr Abdullatif Bin Rashid Al Zayani (Dr Abdulattif Al Zayyani) (last checked 26 Jul 2013).

 - The GCC was founded on 26 May 1981.